Amanda L. French

 Teaching + Technology Support Partner, University of Virginia, 2001–2004.

 Research Assistant, The Complete Writings and Pictures of Dante Gabriel Rossetti: A Hypermedia Research Archive, ed.
 Jerome McGann, 1998–1999.

 Graduate Instructor, University of Virginia, 1996–2000.

-MLA Workshop: Get Started in the Digital Humanities with Help from DHCommons, roundtable, Modern Language Association Annual Convention, Boston, MA, January 2013.
+Panel remarks, MLA Workshop: Get Started in the Digital Humanities with Help from DHCommons, Modern Language Association Annual Convention, Boston, MA, January 2013.

 Panel remarks, New Roles, New Expertise, New Hiring Practices, ARL-ACRL Human Resources Symposium, Washington, DC, November 2012.

-Panel remarks, Training Humanists in the Digital Age, Knowledge Futures Spring 2010 Forum, Emory University, Atlanta, GA, April 2010.
+Training Humanists in the Digital Age, panel, Knowledge Futures Spring 2010 Forum, Emory University, Atlanta, GA, April 2010.

 “Introduction to Omeka,” Two Tools for Student-Generated Digital Projects: WordPress and Omeka in the Classroom, special session, Modern Language Association Annual Convention, Boston, MA, January 2013.

 Panel remarks, Large Digital Libraries: Beyond Google Books, special session, Modern Language Association Annual Convention, Los Angeles, CA, January 2012.